What is Colombia known for?

 Lively Colombian Cities

-Colombia is a country with at least 5 cities with populations that surpass one million people, so there’s a lot of activity going on.
+Colombia has at least five cities with populations exceeding one million people, so there’s a lot of activity going on.
 What makes the main cities attractive?

 TPMT note: You should always be more careful in big cities.
 Read our general safety tips.